Silver3310/currency-converter/README.rst

     $ pip install click
     $ python cli.py runserver

-Now wait for the project to build and start
+Now wait for the project to build (for the first time, it may take up to 20-30 minutes) and start using it

 Type checks
 ^^^^^^^^^^^